 For comparison to see where we stood, we looked at other Brands, which includes videos and literature discussing the measurement of their filament.

-We hope this blog has clarified what quality filament is and how we are different.
+We hope this blog has clarified what a quality 3D printer filament is and how we are different.
+Contact our expert team for custom filaments made with our signature 3-axis technology.
 Give us a try and see for yourself!